Marshal-Alone/Mini-Project/README.md

-This is mini project from my collgege.
+This is mini project from my college.